What Does “Bait-and-Switch” Mean?

 “Bait-and-switch” is an illegal sales method employed by businesses to entice customers to purchase certain products.
 It’s a form of false advertising and retail fraud that attracts customers to a specific product or store, luring them in with an affordable price or great features.
 However, once a consumer is interested in purchasing the product or taking advantage of a special offer, it’s suddenly unavailable and they must consider a similar but more expensive product or alternative.

 When businesses engage in bait-and-switch sales tactics, customers may feel manipulated or even lied to.
-They may even have grounds for legal actions due to the false promises made about a product or personal losses incurred due to a bait-and-switch scheme.
+They may even have grounds for legal action due to the false promises made about a product or personal losses incurred due to a bait-and-switch scheme.

 Bait-and-Switch Examples